All Episodes

 They keep track of people who act as agents of the Chinese, the Russians, the Israelis, everybody.

-That was uh Mike Mukhese, who of course worked under President George W. Bush, and he's saying Trump was right.
+All right, our three top stories, hour two of the Sean Hannity show, that was Mike Mucasey, who, of course, worked under President George W. Bush, and he's saying Trump was right.

 And he was right saying that Obama ordered the tap.

-That's our top one top story.
+That's our one top story.

-Then we have the new executive order, Donald Trump signing an executive order banning travel from six terror-tied countries, and we're expecting the outline of the reconciliation part of the repeal of Obamacare coming at any moment when that happens.
+And we're expecting the outline of the reconciliation part of the repeal of Obamacare coming at any moment when that happens.

 We'll bring that to you live on what is a busy news day.

-Joining us now, Joe DeGenova, founding partner of DeGenova and Tunsing, Jay Seculo, Chief Counsel for the American Center of Law and Justice.
+Joining us now, Joe DeGenova, founding partner of DeGenova and Tunsing, Jay Seculo, chief counsel for the American Center of Law and Justice.

 The New York Times reported it, the Daily Mail reported it, McClatchy reported it.

-All these news sources, liberal as they are, had talked about the fact that the Obama administration went to the Pfizer court, was denied in June or July, and then went back with a revised limited request in October and that it was received.
+All these news sources, liberal as they are, had talked about the fact that the Obama administration went to the FISA court, was denied in June or July, and then went back with a revised limited request in October and that it was received.

-Can we confirm that, Joe de Genova?
+Can we confirm that, Joe DeGenova?

-Do you know a hundred percent sure that's true?
+Do you know 100% sure that's true?

-Well, I don't think there's any doubt based on the sourcing for those stories, which is either senior government officials, law enforcement officials, or intelligence community officials, that the stories are true, and I consider it to be so.
+Well, I don't think there's any doubt based on the sourcing for those stories, which is either senior government officials, law enforcement officials, or intelligence community officials that the stories are true, and I consider it to be so.

 And it means one thing.